 When you talk with senators on the Hill in D.C., you realize not just the voters in a democracy are misinformed, but those who perpetuate it are too.

-Not a senator or intern actually writing the legislation could explain to me the fundamental precept of freedom.
+Not a senator or intern writing the legislation could explain the fundamental precept of freedom.
 A declaration left glaringly undefined yet heavily relied upon in the U.S. Constitution and the subject of much political rhetoric.
 Odd when we call ourselves the freest country in the world.

 Few can even begin to comprehend how to build systems of relativity, discovered by Einstein one hundred years ago, that should encircle our world to outperform our stale constructs of absolutism that can never.
 We have failed to establish a theory for humanity to, in the words of Albert Einstein, determine what can be discovered.